-The Commercial Service participates on each ITA-MDCP team.
-Applicants should understand that the Commercial Service is required to charge fees to cover costs for many of the services it provides.
-The policy set forth below applies to Commercial Service resources that are provided as part of MDCP cooperative agreements.
+Global Markets participates on each ITA-MDCP team.
+Applicants should understand that Global Markets, particularly its U.S. and Foreign Commercial Service, is required to charge fees to cover costs for many of the services it provides.
+The policy set forth below applies to Global Markets resources that are provided as part of MDCP cooperative agreements.

-The Commercial Service will provide, as part of the cooperative agreements, a limited amount of reasonable assistance to MDCP cooperators at no charge.
+Global Markets will provide, as part of the cooperative agreements, a limited amount of reasonable assistance to MDCP cooperators at no charge.
 Such assistance does not extend to a cooperator's constituent member companies or to any other for-profit enterprises.
-These will pay the Commercial Service normal user-fees as applicable.
+These will pay the Global Markets normal user-fees as applicable.

 For assistance that goes beyond the "limited amount of reasonable assistance" as defined below, an applicant should make provision in its budget.
-To determine fees for services provided by the Commercial Service, an applicant should contact the U.S. Export Assistance Centers (USEACs) or overseas Commercial Service offices.
+To determine fees for services provided by Global Markets, an applicant should contact the U.S. Export Assistance Centers (USEACs) or overseas Global Markets offices.
 These may be identified by choosing "International Offices" at export.gov.

-There may be situations that prevent the Commercial Service from providing no-charge services to cooperators.
-Perhaps the most common example is another event to which the Commercial Service office has already committed its resources.
+There may be situations that prevent Global Markets from providing no-charge services to cooperators.
+Perhaps the most common example is another event to which the Global Markets U.S. and Foreign Commercial Service office has already committed its resources.

-The definitions below will guide the domestic or overseas Commercial Service offices in implementing this policy.
+The definitions below will guide the domestic or overseas Global Markets offices in implementing this policy.

 a.
-Overseas Commercial Service Offices
+Overseas Global Markets Offices